 It is important to speak with your doctor about the side effects you are experiencing and discuss the impact they have on your daily life.
 In some instances, a mild side effect could influence a doctor’s opinion on your treatment plan.
 Having open communication about your experiences with psychiatric medication is the best plan of action to allow your doctor to adjust when needed.

 Myth 10: People Will Judge My Use of Medication for Mental Illness

 Some individuals fear that people will judge their use of psychiatric medication, and this prevents them from seeking help.
 Many organizations and groups are currently fighting to debunk the stigma around seeking help for mental illness and encourage those who need medication to explore their options for treatment.

 People will not judge you for taking psychiatric medication.
 It is a legitimate way of managing your mental health.
 There are many people around the world who currently use psychiatric medication and live healthy, successful lives.
 While the stigma surrounding mental illness exists, it’s important to remember that your use of medication for mental health is truly a responsible and proactive method of managing your wellness.

 Contact Sage Neuroscience Center for Mental Health Help Today

 Mental health is a serious issue, and it takes courage to seek help.
 The stigma surrounding mental illness can be immense, but it’s important not to let this stop you from seeking the treatment you deserve.
-You should never feel ashamed about needing medication for mental health, as it could make the difference in living life to the fullest.
-There is no shame in getting help you actually need.
+You should never feel ashamed about needing medication for mental health, as it could make a difference in living life to the fullest.
+There is no shame in getting the help you actually need.
 In fact, it’s something you should be proud of!
 Everyone deserves to feel good.